testspace-com/demo/specs/Manual Tests/Turn on power.md

 {% if page %} {% assign spec = page %} {% endif %}

 # {{ spec.title }}
-This test different startup stages of the application, eventually transitioning to the `idle` state.
+This test different startup stages of the application when turning on the power.
+It will eventually transitioning to the `idle` state.

 ## Check Transitions
 The display will be changed based on the following configurations: